mcmire/dotfiles/BOOTSTRAPPING.md

 * You will need to use Terminal instead of iTerm.
 * You will need to use `vi` instead of Neovim.

-First, if you are using a password manager like 1Password, then you will want to manually install that first.
-Make sure to open Settings, go to Developer, and check "Integrate with 1Password CLI."
+Then:

-Second, in order to use Git,
+1. In order to use Git,
    which is required to clone this repo, you will need to download the macOS developer command-line tools.
-Fortunately, a prompt should appear the first time you run `git` if you have not already done this.
-Accept this prompt when you see it.
+   You can do this by running `xcode-select --install`.

-Third, in order to clone this repo, you will need to authenticate with GitHub.
+2. In order to clone this repo, you will need to authenticate with GitHub.
    You can do this by generating an RSA key, opening Safari, logging in to GitHub, and uploading your key.
    Follow [this guide][github-ssh] for more on how to do this.
    (You can use `vi` to edit `~/.ssh/config`.)

-Fourth, to install apps,
+3. To install apps,
-you'll want to make sure you're signed into the right Apple ID (this should be your personal one, not any work one).
+   you'll want to make sure you're signed into the right Apple ID.

-Finally, iTerm won't be available even after you run `bin/manage`, so to get that installed, you'll want to run `bin/bootstrap` from `dotfiles`.
+   It's best if you use the same Apple ID across all devices you own (even work machines).

+4. Clone this repo to somewhere on your computer (preferably your home directory).

+5. Open Terminal, navigate to the repo you just cloned, and run `bin/bootstrap`.
+   This will install Homebrew and a bunch of apps (Chrome, iTerm, etc.).
-This will also configure some defaults in System Preferences.
+   It will also configure some defaults in System Preferences.

-At this point you can proceed with the installation instructions.

-After `bin/bootstrap` has completed succesfully, open iTerm, go to Preferences, and remove the Default profile.
+6. Open iTerm, go to Preferences, and remove the Default profile.
    This will make Solarized Dark the default, which is what you want.

+7. You'll need to configure the 1Password CLI to interface with the app, as the install script relies on this.
+   To do this, open 1Password, navigate to Settings, go to Developer, and check "Integrate with 1Password CLI."

+8. You'll need to add a Borg encryption key for backups for your device to 1Password.
+   Look up the "borg" entry,
+   add a section named after the hostname of your device, and within that section, add a password field called `encryption-passphrase` present (generating a password for the field).

+9. Now you can proceed with the [installation instructions][installation] in the README (starting with step 4).

 [github-ssh]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
+[installation]: ./README.md#run-the-install-script